For the first quarter 2016, Glow Group (“Glow”) has posted:

 Certification by the Council of the Private Sector Collective Action against Corruption

 In the course of the first quarter of 2016, Glow submitted its application to be certified by the Council of the Private Sector Collective Action Coalition against Corruption (“CAC”).
 In April the Council confirmed that it had reviewed Glow’s application and that all requirements for certification have been met.

 Brendan Wauters, CEO of Glow, commented: “We believe the CAC is a very important initiative.
 We are therefore excited to join the growing number of leading Thai corporates who have obtained a certification by the CAC with respect to the effectiveness of the organization, policies and procedures they have in place to fight bribery and other forms of non-ethical behaviour.”

 Glow Energy is a member of the Glow Group who is a major energy player in Thailand.
 Glow Group combined installed capacity is 3,084 MW (Glow’s stake is 2,268 MW) of electricity and 1,116 tons per hour of steam.

 Glow Group generates and supplies electricity to the Electricity Generating Authority of Thailand (EGAT) under Thailand's SPP (Small Power Producer) and IPP (Independent Power Producer) programs, as well as electricity, steam, industrial water and services to large industrial customers principally located in the Map Ta Phut area and nearby.

-For more information about the Glow Group, visit www.glow.co.th.
-For more information about ENGIE, visit www.engie.com.
+For more information about the Glow Group please visit www.glow.co.th.
+For more information about GPSC please visit the company’s website at www.gpscgroup.com.

 For further details, please contact: